 If you have any problems retrieving your quote, please call us on 02392 419 080 and we should be able to retrieve your quote for you.

-The nature and extent of consumer protections may differ from those for firms based in the UK.
-Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority’s website, our FNR is 203320.
+Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority’s website.

 Details of the extent of our regulation by the Financial Conduct Authority are available on request.